mclaughlinconnor/ycircuit/README.md

 At this point, item shapes cannot be edited once they are drawn.
 Further, wires are drawn as one long and continuous wire - the implication being that wire segments are not individually selectable.

-An example output image would look something like this:
+An example output image would look something like this ([High res image](https://bitbucket.org/siddharthshekar/ycircuit/raw/master/Resources/Examples/Inverter/inverter.png)):

 ![Image not found ):](https://bitbucket.org/siddharthshekar/ycircuit/raw/master/Resources/Examples/Inverter/inverter_lowRes.png "Such a pretty inverter!")